 • younger children are less likely to become unwell if infected with Coronavirus

-• Limiting the number of children returning reduces the size of groups coming into contact with each other.
+• Limiting the number of children returning reduces the size of groups meeting each other.

 • There is also evidence of detrimental impact, time away from education can have on children.

-All eligible children are entitled to attend – it will no longer be necessary for parents of eligible children to keep them at home.
+All eligible children are entitled and encouraged to attend – it is not necessary for parents of eligible children to keep them at home.
 In addition, and in line with existing guidance, vulnerable children are expected and encouraged to attend where it is appropriate for them to do so.

-Staff and children will be eligible for testing if they become ill with coronavirus symptoms, as will members of their household.
-A negative result will enable children to return to the setting.
-A positive result will ensure appropriate action can be taken to protect the children and staff at the setting.
+Staff and children are eligible for testing if they become ill with coronavirus symptoms, as are members of their household.
+Please see the attached Symptoms and Testing flow-chart at the bottom of this page, for more information.

-The following principles will apply to the initial re-opening of pre-school:
+The following principles apply to attendance at pre-school:

 • Staff and children should not attend if they have symptoms or are self-isolating due to symptoms in their household.